-- If you are found guilty of academic dishonesty at the University of Rochester, can you be suspended?
+- If you are found responsible for academic dishonesty at the University of Rochester, can you be suspended?

-- If you have been caught in an academically dishonest act, can your professor come to an agreement with you about the consequences for it without the case going to a hearing before the Board on Academic Honesty?
+- If you have been caught in an academically dishonest act, can your instructor come to an agreement with you about the consequences for it without reporting the case to the Board on Academic Honesty?

-- Is forging the signature of a professor or academic advisor on an add/drop form considered academic dishonesty?
+- Is forging the signature of an instructor or academic advisor on an add/drop form considered academic dishonesty?

 - In classes where collaboration on work is allowed, can you be accused of academic dishonesty for work that you shared with a classmate?